What to check before filling in the form

 If you complete the form online, it will make sure you meet basic eligibility criteria before taking your details.
 So you’re more likely to get it right first time, and receive your first allowance payment sooner.

 On average, gov.uk says the online claims takes less than 30 minutes to complete.
-However, you do need to complete it within 90 minutes.
-Although you can take a break, bear in mind that you’ll be timed out after an hour and a half.
+However, you can take a break if you're not ready to fill it in all in one go.
+Although bear in mind that you’ll be timed out if you remain inactive for 90 minutes or longer.

 If you get stuck filling in the form, the government has a dedicated helpline.